TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 - behavior without internet connection

 ## Research
-- Researh showed that these different usergroups exits:
+- Research showed that these different usergroups exits:
-	- Nursing staff wit basic education
+	- Nursing staff with basic education
 	- Nursing staff with higher education
 	- Teamleader
 - User may come from different regions that leads to a need for multilingualism